VineetMittal007/LingoMate/README.md

 ## Project setup

-To get started with LingoMate, follow the setup instructions provided in the README.
+To get started with LingoMate, follow the setup instructions below.
 Once installed, you can run the application locally and start translating your text seamlessly.

 ### 1. Clone the Repository